gumloop/guMCP/src/servers/youtube/README.md

 - Ensure your OAuth app has **YouTube Data API v3** access enabled in the Google Cloud console.
 - If you're testing with multiple users or environments, use different `user_id` values.
-- This server integrates with GuMCP agents for tool-based LLM workflows.
 - Make sure your `.env` file contains the appropriate API keys if you're using external LLM services like Anthropic.

 ---